 Ethia: a village with a singular aura

-The exploration begins 55 km from the city of Heraklion, in Ethia – an officially designated traditional settlement that seems to hover between past and present.
-Remote and nearly abandoned, the village’s footprint first appears in records in 1577.
-Flagstone lanes guide you beneath signature stone arches, past old churches, wells, and homes – fragments of a place that once pulsed with life.
-Today, Ethia’s quiet aura stands as a living testament to the past.
+Your tour begins 55 km from the city of Heraklion, in the designated traditional settlement of Ethia, a village that seems poised between past and present.
+Isolated and almost abandoned, the village’s footprint appears as early as 1577.
+Cobblestone lanes lead you beneath signature stone arches to old churches, wells, and houses, giving you the sense of a place that once thrummed with life.
+Today, Ethia, with its tranquil aura, stands as a living testament to the past.

 The path to the Monastery of Agios Nikitas

-Leaving the village, the route continues along a trail to the Monastery of Agios Nikitas.
-Set in seclusion and wrapped in nature, the monastery heightens the sense of pilgrimage.
-Follow the steps below the complex and you’ll reach a hidden beach, perfect for a cooling swim beneath the warm Cretan sun.
+Leaving the village, you continue on a trail that leads you to the Monastery of Agios Nikitas.
+Built in seclusion and wrapped in nature, the monastery heightens the uniqueness of the experience.
+Follow the steps below the monastery and you reach a hidden beach for a refreshing swim under the warm rays of the sun.

 Gortyna: Crete’s Roman metropolis

-Spread across the fertile Messara Plain, Gortyna (Gortys) was the Roman capital of Crete and one of the island’s largest and most important ancient cities, flourishing especially in Roman times.
-It surpassed Phaistos in power and served as a seat of authority until earthquakes brought its decline.
-The archaeological site impresses with its trove of remains: the Odeon, Roman baths, the Church of Agios Titos, statues, the Plane Tree of Zeus and Europa, and of course the famed Gortyn Code – one of the oldest surviving legal inscriptions.
-Exploring here offers a profound immersion in history, in a place where traces of the past remain vividly present, revealing the grandeur of the Roman city.
+The archaeological site impresses with its treasures: the Odeon, the Roman baths, the church of Saint Titus, statues, the plane tree of Zeus and Europa, and the famed Gortyn Code, one of the oldest surviving legal texts.
+Exploring here offers you a deep encounter with history, in a place where traces of the past remain vivid, revealing the grandeur of the Roman city.

 A three-dimensional journey

-Our route across the Asterousia captured the truth of a place – its contrasts and its memories.
-We moved through the nostalgic hush of remote Ethia, along the nature-steeped path to Agios Nikitas, and into the splendor of antiquity at Gortyna.
-It’s a journey that lets you feel the soul of this land – its cultural heritage, its wild nature, and its living traditions – in a way that lingers.
+Your journey through the Asterousia Mountains holds the truth of a place, with all its contrasts and memories.
+The nostalgic aura of the isolated village of Ethia envelops you.
+You continue along the path to the Monastery of Agios Nikitas and arrive at the grandeur of ancient history in Gortyna.
+You will experience the soul of this land – its cultural heritage, its nature, and its traditions – in a way that lingers.

 Read also: